 Number of slabs in the host cache.
 Larger numbers help prevent lock contention by threads when performing cache operations.
-The value is a power of 2, between 0..10 host cache ttl <t> enable key prefetch key cache slabs
+The value is a power of 2, between 0..10 host cache ttl <t> kev prefetch until later in the process.
+Prefetching keys will consume more CPU, but reduces latency.
+The default is disabled.